 Get a Flight Voucher worth up to $1,000 when you apply with code* by October 13, 2022

 Take a deep dive into Tourism and Hospitality topics in a city considered one of the world’s leading tourism and cultural centers.
-Choose Tourism Studies and Hospitality Management courses at our partner institution, CETT-University of Barcelona (CETT-UB), and round out your experience with electives and core courses in the Liberal Arts and Social Sciences at the CEA Barcelona Center.
-Add a professional internship with a tourism or hospitality-focused placement.
-CEA courses are taught in English, but Spanish language courses are available for every level of ability.
-CETT-UB courses are taught in English, and CEA students share their classroom with local students.
+During the semester, choose Tourism Studies and Hospitality Management courses at our partner institution, CETT-University of Barcelona (CETT-UB), and round out your experience with electives and core courses in the Liberal Arts and Social Sciences at the CEA Barcelona Center.
+You also have the option to add a professional internship with a tourism or hospitality-focused placement.
+In the summer, choose from five distinct program tracks and spend four weeks immersed in the selected area of study and gain hands-on experience through site visits, case studies, and group projects.

-You'll enroll in 2-3 CETT-UB elective courses, and 2-3 CEA courses per semester.
-CEA core and elective courses meet for 45 contact hours/3 credits.
-You can substitute one CEA course for the CEA internship seminar and a tourism or hospitality-focused internship placement (see below for further details regarding the internship).
-CETT-UB courses meet for 60 contact hours/4 US credits.
-Overall, semester students may earn a total of 14-19 credits (210-285 contact hours).
+You'll enroll in 1 CEA core course, 1-2 CEA courses and 2-3 CETT-UB courses.
+CEA courses meet for 45 contact hours/3 credits.
+You can substitute the CEA core course for the CEA internship seminar and a tourism or hospitality-focused internship placement (see below for further details regarding the internship).
+CETT-UB courses meet for 45-60 contact hours/3-4 US credits.
+Overall, semester students may earn a total of 12-18 credits (up to 285 contact hours).

 Typically, core and elective courses meet twice per week, Monday-Thursday.
 Active learning components required by your courses may be scheduled for Fridays.